AMWA-TV/is-11/docs/Overview.md

 ### Input

-An Input is a unit consuming media data for providing it to Sender(s).
-Input may present metadata about media consuming capabilities to its upstream counterpart.
+An Input is a logical input connector which consumes video, audio and ancillary data for providing it to Sender(s).
+Relationship between the Input and such resources as a Source and a Flow is unspecified.
+The Input may present metadata about media consuming capabilities to its upstream counterpart.
 Each Input is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ### Output

-An Output is a unit producing media data provided by Receiver(s).
+An Output is a logical output connector which produces video, audio and ancillary data provided by Receiver(s).
 Output may hold metadata about the media consuming capabilities from its downstream counterpart.
 Each Output is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ## API Structure